Gepetto/robotpkg/README.txt

 instance,

 PKGSET.myset = architecture/genom middleware/pocolibs
+PKGSET_DESCR.myset = an awesome duo

-defines a collection named myset that contains the two packages genom and pocolibs.
+defines a collection named myset that contains the two packages genom and pocolibs and describes itself with a rather doubtful sentence.
 For each collection <name> defined in robotpkg.conf, the following targets are
-available: clean-<name>, clean-depends-<name>, fetch-<name>, extract-<name>,
+available: clean-<name>, fetch-<name>, extract-<name>, install-<name>, replace-
-install-<name>, replace-<name>, update-<name> and deinstall-<name>.
-They
+<name>, update-<name> and deinstall-<name>.
+They perform the same action as
-perform the same action as their respective counterpart without -<name> suffix, expect that they work on all packages of the set.
-In addition, for the replace and update targets, they sort the packages in the order of their dependencies so that the job is done a sensible order.
+their respective counterpart without -<name> suffix, expect that they work on all packages of the set.
+In addition, for the replace, update and deinstall targets, they sort the packages in the order of their dependencies so that the job is done a sensible order.
-For the user convenience, A special installed collection is always defined and represents all currently installed packages.
-Thus, invoking the update-installed target will update all currently installed packages.
+For the user convenience, two special targets are provided.
+The "installed" collection is always defined and represents all currently installed packages.
+Invoking, for instance, the update-installed target will therefore update all currently installed packages.
+The "depends" collection is available only when the current working directory is inside a package.
+It merely defines the current package and all of its dependencies as the sole elements of the collection.
+Invoking, for instance, the update-depends target will update all dependencies of the package in the current directory.
-Two robotpkg.conf variables affect the behaviour of robotpkg regarding packages
+Two robotpkg.conf variables affect the default behaviour of robotpkg regarding packages sets:
-sets:

 PKGSET_FAILSAFE
     When working on a set, and this variable is set to yes, robotpkg will